 InfoPrint Manager includes an IPP gateway that allows users anywhere in the network to submit jobs through InfoPrint Manager, even to printers that are not IPP-enabled.
-The InfoPrint Manager administrator enables the IPP gateway in the Management Console and associates it with a destination.
 Users install IPP client software on their workstations, then follow the instructions provided with the IPP client to access a printer managed by a remote printer server.